Consensus-Based Optimization Beyond Finite-Time Analysis: Introduction

 We aim to solve the global optimization problem

 where \( f \) is non-convex, and admits a unique minimizer $x^\ast$.
 Notable methods include \emph{simulated annealing}~\cite{pelletier1998weak}, \emph{genetic and evolutionary algorithms}~\cite{holland1992adaptation,fogel2006evolutionary}, \emph{Bayesian optimization}~\cite{hastings1970monte}, and swarm intelligence methods such as \emph{Particle Swarm Optimization (PSO)}~\cite{Kennedy05Particle,Parsopoulos2002,Poli2007}.
 PSO methods are based on the fundamental idea of collaboration among multiple particles, each possessing local information about the objective function and striving to reach an optimal solution by sharing this information with the group.
-PSO algorithms are remarkably efficient for problems of moderate dimension.
+In practice, PSO algorithms are remarkably efficient for problems of moderate dimension.
 Moreover, they rely solely on function evaluations, which is preferable when the gradient of $f$ is difficult to compute.
-These methods are considered \emph{heuristic} due to the lack of theoretical guarantees.
-One promising direction is to study a simplified version called \emph{Consensus-Based Optimization (CBO)}, which discards both local memory and inertia~\cite{AskariSichani2013,pinnau2017consensus,carrillo2018analytical,grassi2021particle,Fornasier_2024}.
+However, they are considered \emph{heuristic} due to the lack of theoretical guarantees.
+One promising direction to address this issue is to study a simplified version called \emph{Consensus-Based Optimization (CBO)}, which discards both local memory and inertia~\cite{AskariSichani2013,pinnau2017consensus,carrillo2018analytical,grassi2021particle,Fornasier_2024}.

 In its archetypal form, the CBO algorithm considers the evolution of \( n \) particles \((X_k^{1}, \dots, X_k^{n}) \in (\mathbb{R}^d)^n\), defined at each iteration \( k \in \mathbb{N} \), according to the update rule